-Dead wood terms are terms without own meaning or little information value.
+Deadwood terms are terms without own meaning or little information value.
 They often can be found in inexperienced authors' work and make their texts unnecessary long and unpleasant to read.
-Search your text, find, and eliminate dead wood.
+Search your text, find, and eliminate deadwood.
 It is a prime enemy of the inexperienced author.

-Common dead wood are expressions like "cataclastic S-C fabrics are present", or "... are observed".
+Common deadwood are expressions like "cataclastic S-C fabrics are present", or "... are observed".
 Rather add some useful information: "Cataclastic S-C fabrics are developed along reverse faults and form zones of 10-30 cm in thickness".
-Other meaningless terms are: most notable/it can be noted, namely, are seen, was noticed, etc. Or: "An investigation on xyz was conducted".
+Other meaningless terms are: most notable/it can be noted, namely, are seen, was noticed, in terms of, etc. Or: "An investigation on xyz was conducted".
 Ugly passive voice paired with lack of content.
-Why not "An investigation of xyz will evaluate abc", saying something useful beyond the fact that is clear anyway, that the investigation that you report on, yes, really, indeed, was conducted.
+Why not "An investigation of xyz evaluates abc", saying something useful beyond the fact that is clear anyway, that the investigation that you report on, yes, really, indeed, was conducted.